utdata/csvkit-nicar/README.md

 ## Getting around the terminal

 For those unfamiliar with "the command line", Terminal is an application that uses a "Command Line Interface" (cli) to communicate with your computer.
-The language it is using is called Bash, even though the tool we are talking to mostly will be csvkit, which is built in Python.
+The language it is using is called Bash, even though the tool we mostly using, csvkit, is built in Python.

 Confused?
 Don't worry about it ... you'll do fine.
 And no, you won't destroy the computer.
 It'll be ok.

 ### About commands in this lesson

-These directions are writtin in a syntax called Markdown.
-It looks pretty when we look at it on gitub, but it might be confusing if you are looking at the README.md file a text editor, and aren't familiar with Markdown.
+These directions are written in a syntax called Markdown.
+It looks pretty when we look at it on [github](https://github.com/utdata/csvkit-nicar2018/blob/master/README.md, but it might be confusing if you are looking at the README.md file a text editor, and aren't familiar with Markdown.

 - Code blocks are enclosed in backtick marks.
 This makes them stand out on Gitub.
 - To designate the input you type in vs output the computer spits out, I will use the `$` at the beginning to show you to type it in.
 But DON'T TYPE IN THE `$`.
 Or the backtick marks.